Apr 14th, 2019

 I’m probably going to get shot down in flames for this one, but I am going to put it out there, Mr Woods is a lucky golfer.
 It may be golfing blasphemy akin to suggesting the Beatles, excluding their early stuff, were not that good or suggesting that David Beckham was actually not all that brilliant.

-I should be clear that when I say lucky, I am not taking about holing bunker shots or making amazing recovery shots and I am conscious that you will all say (as Tiger gets up at 3.45am to begin preparations) as Gary Player famously said “Well, the harder I practice, the luckier I get” (although he admitted he was not the first to coin the phrase!).
+I should be clear that when I say lucky, I am not talking about holing bunker shots or making amazing recovery shots and I am conscious that you will all say (as Tiger gets up at 3.45am to begin preparations) as Gary Player famously said “Well, the harder I practice, the luckier I get” (although he admitted he was not the first to coin the phrase!).

 What I am referring to is the breaks some golfers seem to get more regularly than others.